inhibitor1217/extended-enum/website/docs/advanced-usages/override.md

   });                  // expected: false
 ```

-To meet the additional needs for overriding the default behavior, `extend`ed enum exposes an interface `eq`.
+To meet the additional needs for overriding the default behavior, `extend`ed enums expose an interface `eq`.

 ## `eq`

 `eq` determines the equality of the given primitive value and the defined value.
 It governs the comparison performed in `extend`ed enums, such as in `from`, `is`, or `match`.

-**Using this method directly in useases is not recommended.** `is` or `isNot` are perhaps the methods you are looking for.
+**Using this method directly in usecases is not recommended.** `is` or `isNot` are perhaps the methods you are looking for.

-In default behavior, `eq` does the reference equality comparison (`===`) Overriding this method will alter the core behavior, granting new possibilities.(See the example.)
+In default behavior, `eq` does the reference equality comparison (`===`).
+Overriding this method will alter the core behavior, granting new possibilities.
+(See the example.)

-In the following example, the case-insenstivie comparison overrides the default comparison.
-Observe how the behavior of `from`, `is`, or `match` differs from the original behavior.
+In the following example, the case-insensitive comparison overrides the default comparison, as specified at overrided method `eq`.
+Observe how the behaviors of `from`, `is`, or `match` differ from the original behaviors.

 ```ts
 enum _Level { Low = 'LOW', High = 'HIGH' }